Copyright © Giulia Skye 2021

 “Everyone knows it.”

 “Good.
-We’ll need to be there by 10am.
-Google Maps tells me that’s an hour south-west of here which means you’ll need to be in Bristol by 9am.”
+I’d like you to be there by 11am.
+Google Maps tells me that’s an hour south-west of here which means you’ll need to be in Bristol by 9.30am to give you some leeway.”

 Seb tapped his pen against the notebook.
 That was the only problem with Cassie.
 She lived an hour and a half away in Oxford, and although Seb had spent time yesterday researching the logistics of her travel, he still hadn’t come up with a plan that would be convenient for them both.
 There would be times when she’d be required to overnight in Bristol due to an early start or late finish, but he hadn’t yet figured out where she’d be staying.
 His hotel room only had one bed and it wouldn’t look right if his girlfriend slept elsewhere.